 WHERE TO STAY IN WELIGAMA

 The best 5-star resort on the south coast of Sri Lanka!
 The Marriott is a stone’s throw from the beach offering beachfront rooms, an outdoor pool, sports facilities, and more!
-The rooms are modern and spacious featuring a bathtub, balcony, flat-screen tv, private bathroom, air-conditioning and free wifi.
+The rooms are modern and spacious featuring a bathtub, balcony, flat-screen tv, private bathroom, air-conditioning, and free wifi.
 Perfect for couples and families.

 Mid Range: GG Lodge Mirissa

 The best budget accommodation in Mirissa.
 Unique Surf Farmhouse is centrally located and features spacious rooms, flat-screen tv, dining area and private bathroom.
 Perfect for solo backpackers and friends.

 FOR ALL OTHER PLACES TO STAY IN WELIGAMA, SEARCH ON BOOKING.COM

-After spending the first week of my 2 weeks in Sri Lanka itinerary exploring some awesome locations and beaches down the west coast of Sri Lanka, my friends and I decided to leave the coast and continue our Sri Lanka route to Udawalawe National Park.
+After spending the first week exploring some awesome locations and beaches down the west coast of Sri Lanka, continue your Sri Lanka route to Udawalawe National Park.

 The Udawalawe Safari is an unforgettable safari tour through one of Sri Lanka’s biggest national parks.
 You can come face to face with many different species of birds, water buffalo, crocodiles, and wild elephants.